codeflowx-ai/codeflowx-govern-web/docs/compliance/PROMPTS_14_INTEGRACION_EXTENSIONES_POSTGRESQL.md

     ROUND(mean_exec_time::NUMERIC, 2) AS avg_ms,
     ROUND(total_exec_time::NUMERIC, 2) AS total_ms
 FROM pg_stat_statements
-WHERE query LIKE '%cor_model%' OR query LIKE '%eval_%' ORDER BY mean_exec_time DESC
+WHERE query LIKE '%MODMODELS%' OR query LIKE '%eval_%' ORDER BY mean_exec_time DESC
 LIMIT 10;
 ```